bibleexchange/courses/homiletics-1/006_christian-preaching/529_christian-preaching.md

 #### A reasoned discourse presents the facts of God’s Word

 Compare Scripture with Scripture and interpret each text within its context.
-God’s Word is The Final Authority and standard for all principles of life.
+God’s Word is the final authority and standard for all principles of life.
 Clearly and sensibly communicate.
 You need to make sense because the people need to be able to follow you while you are preaching.
-Present Truth in a simple logical order.
+Present truth in a simple logical order.
 Share truth step by step and progressively build as the sermon continues.

 ## The Mission of Preaching